AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. index:: immutable parameter

-2. A formal parameter is said to be *immutable* if it is of mode **in** and not of an access-to-variable type or of an anonymous access-to-constant type.
+2. A formal parameter is said to be *immutable* if it is of mode **in** and neither of an access-to-variable type nor of an anonymous access-to-constant type.
 [Note that access parameters are of mode **in** too.]

    Otherwise, the formal parameter is said to be *mutable*.